lostb1t/replex/README.md

 ## Docker

+2 images are provided

+- `replex`
+- `replex-standalone`

 This isnt a fully fledged proxy and doesnt aim to be.
-The default docker images includes nginx.
-If you already have a reverse proxy running and want to ax nginx you can route the following paths (and it subpaths) to this app and use the replex-standalone image.
+The default docker image `replex` includes nginx.
+If you already have a reverse proxy running and want to ax nginx you can route the following paths (and it subpaths) to this app and use the `replex-standalone` image.

 - /hubs (excluding /hubs/search)
 - /replex